 The Sacramento Fire Department CERT program has the responsibility of supporting public safety and service personnel as an additional resource in emergency and non-emergency situations, and providing disaster training to the citizens of the Sacramento region.
 The organization chart represents the current structure of the department.

-The team operates one 3/4 ton utility truck, four search and rescue equipment trailers, and one animal response trailer from 6 fire stations located in the City of Sacramento.
+The team operates one 3/4 ton utility truck, one 3/4 ton logistics van, two search and rescue equipment trailers, two service trailers, one animal response trailer, one Command/Communications/Rehab trailer, and one 6×4 gator.
 Sacramento CERT is comprised of two Battalions (North and South of the American River) and maintains a command staff following the Incident Command System for both operational and day-to-day activities.

 Program volunteers provide approximately 6,800 hours of service each year and provide service to approximately 530,000 residents located in the Sacramento region.

 In addition, the program maintains the capability of deploying via mutual aid request anywhere in California for up to two weeks to serve on disaster scenes.
 In support of the Sacramento Fire Department, the program regularly provides overhead personnel for Federal Emergency Management Administration (FEMA) Urban Search and Rescue (USAR) Task Force Seven (Task Force 7) operations (mobilization and demobilization).

 Sacramento CERT follows the Incident Command System for deployments and daily operations.

 Would you like to learn how to protect yourself, your family, and your neighbors during an emergency?
 If so, sign up today!